oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 If the transaction token request is made via HTTP to a remote server, it MUST use {{RFC8693}} as described in this specification.
 To do this, it invokes a special Token Service (the Transaction Token Service [TTS]) and provides context that is sufficient for it to generate a Txn-Token.

-The context information provided to the Txn-Token Service MUST include:
+The context information provided to the TTS MUST include:
 * the identification of the trust domain in which the issued Txn-Token is valid
 * a token which identifies the subject of the Txn-Token (e.g. an OAuth access token, a self-issued JWT, etc)
 * the desired authorisation scope for the issued Txn-Token